 Issues »

 The Department of Environment and Conservation has postponed plans to outsource at Fall Creek Falls state park according to an amendment published today on the Department of General Services website.
-“As of now, TDEC has [&hellip
+“As of now, TDEC has delayed their plan to

 Read More »TSEA calls for economic impact statement on outsourcing

-NASHVILLE – During a presentation Tuesday before the Senate Finance, Ways, and Means Investigations and Oversight Subcommittee, the Tennessee State Employees Association called for an economic impact statement for outsourcing plans at [&hellip
+NASHVILLE – During a presentation Tuesday before the Senate Finance, Ways, and Means Investigations and Oversight Subcommittee, the Tennessee State Employees Association called for an economic impact statement for outsourcing plans at Tennessee’s state parks, higher

 Read More »Outsourcing is no joking matter

-Governor Haslam today held a press conference to outline the key points of his 2017 legislative agenda, specifically the Improving Manufacturing, Public Roads and Opportunities for a Vibrant Economy or IMPROVE [&hellip
+Governor Haslam today held a press conference to outline the key points of his 2017 legislative agenda, specifically the Improving Manufacturing, Public Roads and Opportunities for a Vibrant Economy or IMPROVE Act.
+During the press

 Read More »Does outsourcing really save taxpayer money?

 Saving taxpayer money is the main selling point behind every proposal to outsource a state service.
-On the contrary, when analyzed, outsourcing is often found to be more expensive than [&hellip
+On the contrary, when analyzed, outsourcing is often found to be more expensive than promised.
+For example, in

 Read More »Press release – Stop the growth of private prisons in Tennessee